Pain stimulus: Central stimuli

-Ambulance trusts within the UK are now not recommending mandibular pressure, supraorbital pressure or sternal rub methods as these can be very painful and leave marks on the body.
-Furthermore, sternal rub can also be seen as assault.

 Central stimuli should always be used when attempting to assess if the patient is localising to pain (i.e. moving their arms to the site where the pain is being applied), however it has been suggested that central stimuli are less suitable for the assessment of eye opening, compared to peripheral stimuli, as they can cause grimacing.
 There is also a statistical reason behind central pain stimuli being inaccurate, especially regarding the GCS, which depending on the patient's eye response, the total score, and thus severity of patients' condition, can be altered with varying prognostic accuracy.

 If the patient reacts to the central pain stimulus normally, then a peripheral stimulus is unlikely to be required, unless there is suspicion of localised paresthesia or paralysis in a particular limb.

 Central stimuli are likely to have to be applied for at least 15 and potentially up to 30 seconds in order for the clinician to accurately assess their efficacy.

 The various acceptable central stimuli have been criticised or deemed suboptimal for various reasons.
 For instance, the sternal rub may leave bruising (especially on fair skinned patients) and for this reason is discouraged by some.

 It has been claimed that supraorbital pressure and trapezius squeeze are more effective than the sternal rub or peripheral stimulation, but sternal rub remains the most common.

 Supraorbital and mandibular pressure may not be suitable for patients with head injuries, or those with periorbital swelling.